 Some applications have a requirement for precision in the haptic feedback (precision is related to low latency – delay results in error)

 Requirements for AR/VR

 Network Requirements

+The network requirements for AR/VR can be summarized in the table below.
+For more detail the report on AR/VR Use Cases and Enablers can be found in the reference section.
+[5]